Instant in the browser

-ScreenshotBuild fake Discord server chats and DMs with role colors, bot badges, and member lists.
-Perfect for gaming YouTubers and streamers.
-Export screenshots or video.
+Make Discord server chats and DMs with role colors, bot badges, channels, and replies that read right on screen.

 Edit messages, avatars, timestamps, read receipts, dark mode, and every detail.